st-tech/ppf-contact-solver/README.md

 ### 📦 Deploying on [Google Compute Engine](https://cloud.google.com/products/compute)

 - Select `GPUs`.
-We recommend the GPU type `NVIDIA L4` because it's more affordable and accessible, as it does not require a high quota.
+We recommend the GPU type `NVIDIA L4` because it's affordable and accessible, as it does not require a high quota.
 You may select `T4` instead for testing purposes.
 - Do **not** check `Enable Virtual Workstation (NVIDIA GRID)`.
 - We recommend the machine type `g2-standard-8`.
 - Choose the OS type `Deep Learning VM with CUDA 11.8 M126` and set the disk size to `50GB`.